Rokeby School

 The Rokeby School is an experimental art education project run by Gabriel Garza and Calvin Miceli-Nelson.

 Calvin Miceli-Nelson is an artist and educator living and working in Los Angeles.
-His work has been shown at Freddy, James Fuentes, and Page NYC in New York, As it Stands in Los Angeles, and 4649 in Tokyo.
+His work has been shown at Freddy, James Fuentes, and Page NYC in New York, Gene’s Dispensary and As it Stands in Los Angeles, and 4649 in Tokyo.
 He recieved his BFA from Washington University in St. Louis in 2015 and is currently an MFA candidate at USC.

 Gabriel Garza is an artist, curator, and educator living in Los Angeles.
 His work has been shown at / (Slash) in San Francisco, Escolar in Santa Rosa, Personal Space in Vallejo, and As It Stands in Los Angeles.
 He receieved his BFA from UCLA in 2017 and is currently an MFA candidate at USC.